-These Gingerbread Cookies are soft, chewy and full of spices and molasses!
-They are simple to make and perfect for decorating!
+These easy Gingerbread Cookies are soft, chewy and full of holiday goodness!
+A classic Christmas cookie recipe that’s perfect for decorating.

 1. Preheat oven to 350 degrees.